Unmarried partners in US has tripled in 2 decades

 The report released this week says the number went from nearly 6 million in 1996 to 19.1 million in 2018.

-Benjamin Gurrentz, a bureau survey statistician, writes that the growth in unmarried cohabitation reflects either its increasing normalization or its view as an alternative to marriage for socially disadvantaged groups.
+The report says unmarried partners are older, better educated, more likely to earn higher wages and more racially diverse than in the past.

-The report says unmarried partners are older, better educated, more likely to earn higher wages and more racially diverse than they were in the past.
+Benjamin Gurrentz, a bureau survey statistician, writes that the growth in unmarried cohabitation reflects an increasing normalization.
+But it's also viewed as an alternative to marriage for low-income and less educated people.

 As a group, unmarried partners are still small compared to married partners, who numbered 127 million in 2018.